48 Facts About the Spix’s Macaw: Extinct in the Wild

 16. By 1985, people had known of the macaw's existence for a long time.
 Exactly when the bird started to experience problems is unknown, but its population probably decreased throughout the twentieth century.
 It may never have been a common bird.

 17. In 1985, the first observations in a series signalling the end of the bird's life in the wild were made.
 From 1985 to 1986, three birds were found at a site in north Bahia in Brazil.
-(Bahia is a Brazilian state and is the red area in the map above.)
+(Bahia is a Brazilian state and is the red area in the map below.)
 Unfortunately, in 1987 and 1988 the birds were captured, perhaps for the pet trade.

 18. In 1990, investigators found a male at the site mentioned above.
 He was accompanied by a female blue-winged macaw (Primolius maracana).